 Pitso had been with the South African Club for almost eight years and led the team to 5 Premier League titles and a CAF Champions League Victory.
 This is amongst other applauded accolades.

-By acclamation, Mosimane is considered the best coach in South Africa at present given his success since returning to domestic football in 2012.
+By acclamation, Mosimane is considered the best coach in Africa at present given his success since returning to domestic football in 2012.

 Player and early Coaching career

 Pitso’s professional playing career lasted thirteen years from 1982 to 1995.
 Between 1982 and 1983, he played professional soccer for Jomo Cosmos Football Club under Jomo Sono, whom he attributes his career to.
 His prowess as a midfielder saw him join Mamelodi Sundowns Football Club and Orlando Pirates Football Club and later making a move abroad.
 He had a successful seven-year career playing in Greece, Belgium and Qatar.
 He received a call up to the South African National Squad (Bafana Bafana) in 1993 and made four appearances for the national side during the 1993/1994 season.

 His first-ever coaching spell was in 1995 as a 31-year-old while playing for Rita Berlaar in Belgium; as an assistant for the Club’s youth team.
 While on his return to South Africa, he initially was on the pitch as a player for Sundowns, then coach Ted Dumitru gave him a greater challenge by asking him to coach the Sundowns youth team.
 Pitso was then recruited to head up SuperSport’s Football Club youth programme and later became assistant coach to Bruce Grobbelaar in the SuperSport’s Senior Team.
 This led to a tenure with Dutch clubs, Feyernoord and Heerenveen under the tutelage of legendary European coaches Foppe de Haan and Albert Stuivenberg.
 It was here that Pitso even got a chance to coach the likes of future world-class player Robin van Persie.